luaguides

 db:close()

 SQLite uses WAL (Write-Ahead Logging) mode by default in recent versions, which allows concurrent reads while writing.
-You can enable it explicitly:
+This is important for multi-process environments like OpenResty where several nginx workers may access the same database.
+You can enable WAL mode explicitly with a PRAGMA statement after opening the connection:

 db:execute("PRAGMA journal_mode = WAL")